Terms and conditions of use

 Your acceptance of this Policy

-Any personal information submitted via our websites or by text is treated in accordance with the Data Protection Act 1998.
-To find out more about your entitlements under this legislation, visit the Information Commissioner’s website or read the Act online.
+Any personal information submitted via our websites or by text is treated in accordance with the General Data Protection Regulation.
+To find out more about your entitlements under this legislation, visit the Information Commissioner’s website.
 If you would like to review or revise information you have previously provided to us online, you may do so by emailing email@example.com.

 2. Privacy Statement for Clients

 Please click to read our Privacy Statement for Clients here.